 The peptide not only improves the body’s natural ability to secrete GH but also has far fewer side effects compared to other GHRH secretagogues.
 The peptide reduces belly fat as well as confers additional benefits.
 It has been found to improve cognitive function in individuals aged between 55 and 87 during the course of administration of the peptide.

 Side Effects of Using Tesamorelin

 Tesamorelin has been found to be potentially safe for human consumption.
 However, it is important to be cognizant of the mild side effects which have been observed.
 These side effects are as follows:

 The peptide might have cross-reactivity with certain drugs.
 Hence medical consultation is crucial before the use of the molecule.
-Cholesterol medications such as Zocor and HIV-antiretroviral drugs such as Norvir can show adverse effects when used with the drug.
+Cholesterol medications such as Zocor and HIV-antiretroviral medication such as Norvir can show adverse effects when used with the peptide.

 Other Things to Consider

-In a nutshell, Tesamorelin turns out to be a wonder drug for fitness enthusiasts and bodybuilders.
+In a nutshell, Tesamorelin turns out to be a wonder peptide for fitness enthusiasts and bodybuilders.
 It helps in the metabolism of difficult abdominal fat and helps to achieve fitness goals faster.
-By triggering the release of growth hormone, it improves the general metabolism and energy homeostasis of the body.
-The peptide has diverse beneficial influences such as improving cognitive capabilities with only minimal side effects.
-The amino acid composition and the hexanoic acid modification confers the beneficial functions to the peptide similar to growth-hormone-releasing-hormone.
+By triggering the release of growth hormone, it improves the body’s general metabolism and energy homeostasis.
+The peptide has diverse beneficial influences, such as enhancing cognitive capabilities with only minimal side effects.
+The amino acid composition and the hexanoic acid modification confers the beneficial functions to the peptide similar to growth hormone-releasing hormone.
 In fact, the short stretch of the peptide helps to overcome the adverse effects of excess full-length GHRH.
 However, the peptide has to be used upon medical recommendation only and is not recommended for pregnant ladies and diabetic patients.